Posted in: Digital marketingLast update: 22/06/20

 Not to mention that the photos were shared in a public gallery, with the option to vote for different entries and share them on social media.
 So Lenscoat encouraged their followers to create the content, and then distribute it – an almost totally hands-off marketing strategy.

-You can also run video contests, or even combine photos, videos, and comments in a single contest.
+You can also run user-generated video contests, or even combine photos, videos, and comments in a single contest.
 Encourage users to vote on the entries, to boost engagement even further.

 4. Let word-of-mouth marketing speak for itself

 We’ve already mentioned the value of social media marketing and word-of-mouth recommendations.
 Think about all the times you’ve taken advice from friends, family, and influencers.
 Before customers learn to trust your brand, they trust each other.
 So if you want to spread a sense of brand affinity, then encourage your followers to tell others about you.